 Can I Sell Homemade Bath Bombs?

 You can sell the homemade bath bombs you make using my moisturizing bath bomb recipe.
-However, if you do plan to sell these DIY Easter egg bath bombs, you’ll need to follow FDA guidelines for labeling your products.
+However, if you do plan to sell these Easter egg bath bombs, you’ll need to follow FDA guidelines for labeling your products.

 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.